 Safe means being able to walk around without worrying that stuff will simply be stolen from you.
 Safe means generally being able to stumble home from a night out without issue.
 Safe is not having to watch your back with every step.
 Sweden is these things.
 Safe.
 It doesn’t mean petty theft doesn’t exist, nor does it mean bad stuff won’t happen.
 But it’s definitely something that’s unlikely to happen.

 The most dangerous thing about Sweden is probably its wilderness and its weather.
 And more than just these things by themselves, it’s being unprepared to deal with either that makes them particularly unsafe.
 Head into a national park without adequate supplies, next to no knowledge, and especially by yourself, and it’ll be dangerous.
 Be sensible, plan, prepare – and you’ll be safe and have an awesome time in Sweden!
-Oh and just in case, have your travel insurance prepared!
+And have you thought about getting Travel Insurance for your trip?
+You can get a quote from World Nomads by clicking on the link below.